-USE YOUR SKILLS & EXPERIENCE TO HELP VISITORS DISCOVER GILA CLIFF DWELLINGS NATIONAL MONUMENT AS AN INTERPRETIVE VOLUNTEER
+USE YOUR SKILLS AND EXPERIENCE TO HELP VISITORS DISCOVER GILA CLIFF DWELLINGS NATIONAL MONUMENT AS AN INTERPRETIVE VOLUNTEER

-Limited dorm rooms in a shared house are available and there are many RV spots.
+Limited dorm rooms in a shared house are available as well as RV spots with full utilities.

 The park is seeking interpretive volunteers throughout the year.